TeleSign/python_telesign/README.md

 ## Authentication

 If you use a Telesign SDK to make your request, authentication is handled behind-the-scenes for you.
-All you need to provide is your Customer ID and API Key.
+All you need to provide is your Customer ID and API Key(or password).
 The SDKs apply Digest authentication whenever they make a request to a Telesign service where it is supported.
-When Digest authentication is not supported, the SDKs apply Basic authentication.
+Intelligence uses Basic authentication.

 ## What's next